-The BSE risk status of the cattle population of a country, zone or compartment the outcome of a risk assessment, based on the provisions of the Terrestrial Code, identifying all potential factors for BSE occurrence and their historic perspective.
+General criteria for the determination of the BSE risk of a country, zone or compartment historic perspective.
 Member Countries should review the risk assessment annually to determine whether the situation has changed.

-The BSE risk status of the cattle population of a country, zone or compartment should be determined on the basis of the following criteria:
+Owing to its specific etiological and epidemiological features, the BSE risk of a country, zone or compartment is determined on the basis of the following: